notwaving/24-pull-requests/README.md

 I like cats - they don't like me! :octocat:

-I really like dogs and I think this is why my cat hates me :crying-face:
+I really like dogs and I think this is why my cat hates me :sob:

+Samantha - notwaving